Skip to main contentSkip to navigation

 Data Recovery Cost by Failure Type

 The cost of data recovery depends primarily on what is wrong with your drive.
 A simple file deletion is cheap to fix; a mechanical head crash requires expensive donor parts and hours of clean bench work.
+If you are unsure whether your drive needs repair or recovery, that distinction affects pricing.

 Failure TypeRossmann PriceDriveSavers/OntrackWhat's Involved